matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 matplotlib also includes some features to better support documenting getters and setters.

-Matplotlib uses artist introspection of docstrings to support properties.
+matplotlib uses artist introspection of docstrings to support properties.
 All properties that you want to support through ``setp`` and ``getp`` should have a ``set_property`` and ``get_property`` method in the :class:`~matplotlib.artist.Artist` class.
 Yes, this is